CLARIAH/descartes-tf/README.md

 # descartes-tf

-Letters of Descartes in Text-Fabric with math display
+Letters of Descartes in Text-Fabric with math display.